MarcoWorms/learn.js/README.md

 !true // false
 !false // true

-// you can also produce boolen values by making comparitions with these
+// you can also produce boolean values by making comparisons with these
 // operators:

 1 === 1 // true (equals)